thaddavis/fast-api-gcr/README.md

 # TLDR

-Welcome to "How to deploy a dockerized FastAPI to GCR (CICD included)" 🎉
+Welcome to "How to deploy a dockerized FastAPI to Google Cloud Run (CICD included)" 🎉

 ## Spiel